tzaeschke/tinspin-indexes/README.md

 Note:
  - **STR-Trees** are simply R-Trees that are preloaded using the STR algorithm.
 THis can be done with the factory methods `....Factory.createAndLoadStrRTree(...)`.
+ - **Quadtree precision problems**.
+Many quadtree implementations are vulnerable to precision problem due to repeated division by 2.0 of radius and subnode centers.
+Our quadtree implementations avoid this problem by aligning node center coordinates and radius to a power of two.
+Power of two values are mostly immune to precision problems when dividing by 2.0.
  - `PointArray` and `BoxArray` are simple array based implementations.
 They scale badly with size, their only use is for verifying correctness of other indexes.

 ## Changelog